couleur-tweak-tips/CTT/docs/video/sendto.md

 # :fontawesome-regular-share-from-square: Send To

-Send To is a feature in Windows' right-click (context) menu that can be launch scripts with the file(s) you selected
+Send To is a feature in Windows' right-click (context) menu that can launch scripts with the file(s) you selected

 ![Typing shell:sendto in Windows' Run dialog (Win+R)](../assets/images/video/sendto/context menu example.png){ width="600" }